 In the fall and winter, I certainly cook and bake differently than I do in the warmer weather.
 And so I approach salads and salad dressings in much the same way.
 This maple walnut dressing is so nicely balanced.
 Sweet, nutty, salty and tangy.
 It’s just as perfect on a plate of greens as it is with autumn vegetables.

-“What is success?
-It is being able to go to bed each night with your soul at peace.”
-Paulo Coelho, author
+Success is being able to go to bed each night with your soul at peace.

 - ½ cup of extra virgin olive oil